AutoProving/LUBP/README.md

 ## Dependencies

-Our program is depends on the following libraries
+Our program depends on the following libraries

 - We recommend compiling using g++ 9.2 or greater and compile with C++ 14 or greater
 - [ROPTLIB](https://github.com/whuang08/ROPTLIB), which is a library for optimization over Riemanian manifolds.
 This library will be fetched as a git submodule into the directory "/LUBP/ROPTLIB" by executing the following commands: